Female engineers find the way to career success from 'inspiring' event

 Jemma Hart found that listening to the speakers discussing their careers and achievements helped her to feel confident about her career prospects as a woman working in a predominantly male industry.
 She says, ‘As a woman just starting my career in engineering, the day removed any concerns I had about being in the minority by introducing me to strong female role models who are established in the engineering field.’

-While the November 2020 event will be held virtually, the event is normally hosted by an engineering employer so you’ll have the chance to visit their offices and get a glimpse of what it would be like to work there.
+While the most recent events have been held virtually due to the coronavirus pandemic, the event is normally hosted by an engineering employer so you’ll have the chance to visit their offices and get a glimpse of what it would be like to work there.